 2018

-AWLA supported #metoo and #timesup, supported Pay Equity Coalition Auckland’s submissions on the Equal Pay Amendment Bill, hosted events on sexual harassment and work-life balance.
+AWLA advocated for #metoo and #timesup, supported Pay Equity Coalition Auckland’s submissions on the Equal Pay Amendment Bill, and hosted events on sexual harassment and work-life balance.
+Read more